xdfil/pwhash/README.md

 # pwhash
-A Python3 script to hash passwords (SHA512)
+A Python3 script to hash passwords (SHA512) and optionally verify the password works against the hash that was generated.

 Usage: